Kennett, Missouri

 Kennett is a city in and the county seat of Dunklin County, Missouri, United States.
 The city is located in the southeast corner (or "Bootheel") of Missouri, 4 miles east of Arkansas and 20 miles from the Mississippi River.
-It has a population of 10,932 according to the 2010 Census.
+It had a population of 10,515 at the 2020 census.
 Kennett is the largest city in the Bootheel, a mostly agricultural area.

 History

 Settlers built log cabins in the area in the first half of the 19th century, naming their settlement Chilletecaux in honor of a Delaware Indian chief who lived there.
 The town was renamed Butler in the late 1840s.
-Due to mail delivery problems because of other jurisdictions named the same, the settlement was renamed as Kennett, in honor of the mayor of the city of St. Louis, Luther M. Kennett.
+Due to mail delivery problems because of other jurisdictions named the same, the settlement was renamed Kennett, in honor of the mayor of the city of St. Louis, Luther M. Kennett.

 In the 1890s, a railroad reached the area, stimulating growth in the town.
 In that same period, the state began construction of a massive drainage program in the St. Francis River basin, which was floodplain and wetlands.
 In the 20th century, after timber clearing, the area was developed for cultivation of cotton and other commodity crops.

+On March 15, 2025, an EF2 tornado hit the city at EF1 strength, damaging several homes, businesses, a motel, and wooden power poles and snapping trees.

+In May 2025, Kennett was in national news for local reactions to deportation in the second presidency of Donald Trump when a legal resident of twenty years, Carol Mayorga, was detained by ICE.

-Geography and climate
+Geography

 Kennett is located at 36°14′25″N 90°02′53″W (36.2403403, -90.0480886).
 According to the United States Census Bureau, the city has a total area of 6.96 sqmi, all land.

 As part of the southern extremity of Missouri, Kennett has a humid subtropical climate (Köppen climate classification Cfa) with cool winters and hot, humid summers, ample precipitation through much of the year, and is part of USDA Plant Hardiness Zone 7.
 The monthly daily average temperature ranges from 35.3 F in January to 80.7 F in July.
 On average, there are 4.9 days annually with 100 F+ highs, 63 days of 90 F+ highs, 9.4 days where the temperature does not rise above freezing, and 4.8 days with 10 F or lower minima.

+Climate

 Demographics

 The Kennett Micropolitan Statistical Area consists of Dunklin County.

 As of 2000 the median household income was $26,088 and the median family income was $34,167.
 Males had a median income of $29,958 versus $18,770 for females.
 The per capita income for the city was $14,397.
 Living below the poverty line were 26.1% of the population and 20.5% of families.
 Those living below the poverty line were 37.5% of those under the age of 18 and 24.0% of those 65 and older.